AppsFlyer/pronto/README.md

 * **Minimalistic**: `pronto` is behavioral only: it is only considered with making POJOs mimic Clojure collections.
 Data is still stored in the POJOs, and no kind of reflective/dynamic APIs are used.
 * **Runtime Type Safety**: The schema cannot be broken - `pronto` fails-fast when `assoc`ing a key not present in the schema or a value of the wrong type.
-This guarantees that schema errors are detected immediately rather than at some undefined time in the future (perhaps too late?) or worse -- dropped and ignored completely.
+This guarantees that schema errors are detected immediately rather than at some undefined time in the future (perhaps too late) or worse -- dropped and ignored completely.
 * **Performant**: Present a minimal CPU/memory overhead.